 How do you make sure your digital content really connects with your audience?
 We’re here with some top tips to help you create better video content.

-Co-op Digital started their session about Audience-Focused Content Creation at the recent Arts Marketing Association Conference 2019 with this question.
-Drawing on their experience from working in a large company with different activities and big, varied teams Joanne Schofield and Hannah Horton shared tips on creating copy and structuring written content for communication with staff as well as customers.
+Co-op Digital started their session about audience-focused Content Creation at the recent Arts Marketing Association Conference 2019 with this question.
+Drawing on their experience from working in a large company with different activities and big, varied teams Joanne Schofield and Hannah Horton shared tips on creating engaging copy and structuring written content for communication with staff as well as customers.

 When creating content, first research your audience.
 Whether through written or video content, you are always communicating with someone.
 For content to be effective, you want to know who you are talking to.
 Where is your audience – what online platforms are they on, where in the world are they – and what are they looking for?

 In this video we created for the Wallace Collection, they answer the question ‘Who is Sir Richard Wallace?’.
 It is one of the top results when Googling Richard Wallace and has been viewed over 58,000 times on YouTube to date.

-- truly help your audience and show a human side;
+- Truly help your audience and show a human side

-- can grow your online traffic.
+- Grow your online traffic

 With clever use of on-screen text and a tailored square format, this promotional video for the National Portrait Gallery ‘Tacita Dean: Portrait’ exhibition reached 14,000 views across Instagram and Facebook.

 3. Write for how people read

 When reading online we don’t read every word - we scan the text for the information that we are looking for.
 Research shows users read web content in an F-shaped pattern.
 With online video, you want to stop people from scrolling and scanning!
 Front-load the key information and then develop the story once you’ve caught the audience’s attention.